qua-platform/quam/docs/features/transient-state.md

 ### First Write Is Recorded

 Only the first write to a given attribute, dictionary key, or list is recorded.
-Later writes update the live value, but the original `was` value remains the value that will be restored:
+Later writes update the live value, but the `original` value remains the value that will be restored:

 ```python
 with machine.record_transient():